snpoudel/snpoudel.github.io/_pages/about.md

 I enjoy using machine learning, and data analytics techniques to study hydrological system and impacts of climate change.
 I plan to dedicate my career in the nexus of hydrolgy, climate change, and AI.

+Outside of work, I like reading, hiking, watching movies/series, and playing chess.

 Education
 ======
 **Masters in Water Resources**, 2022 - Present <br>